 |Dell XPS 15||Best Design||4 out of 5|

-A 2-in-1 that's powerful enough for professional video-editing and portable enough to take anywhere, the Surface Book combines an optional Core i7 CPU and discrete Nvidia graphics with a colorful, 3000 x 2000 display.
-With over 12 hours of battery life, you'll be able to work while away from an outlet for a long time.
+A 2-in-1 that's powerful enough for professional video editing and portable enough to take anywhere, the Surface Book with Performance Base has a powerful Core i7 CPU and discrete Nvidia 965m graphics with a colorful, 3000 x 2000 display.
+With over 9 hours of battery life, you'll be able to work while away from an outlet for a long time.
 Better still, the 13.5-inch screen detaches from its keyboard dock so you can use it as a tablet, editing videos while you stand up or sketching with its stylus.

 If you prefer editing on an Apple machine, the new 15-inch Macbook Pro with Touch Bar is hard to top.
 It comes with a faster Intel Core i7 CPU, a more powerful Radeon Pro 460 GPU and a brighter and more colorful display.
 The Touch Bar can even adapt depending on what app you're using, so you can apply filters or scrub through a clip without ever leaving fullscreen mode.
 Weighing just 4 pounds and 14.9mm thick, the new MacBook is even thinner and lighter than last year's model.